erizov/Professor/semester_07/lecture_44_quantum_computing/grover_algorithm/school.en.md

 ## Where It's Used in Practice

-Grover Algorithm is commonly used in:
-- Software development frameworks
+- Quantum database search
+- Optimization problems in quantum computing
-- System optimization
+- Cryptographic applications
-- Data processing pipelines
-- Computer science education and algorithm learning
+- Quantum machine learning

 ## What It Can Be Compared To